 With renowned speakers and insightful presentations of more than twenty leading industry-disruptors, the conference tackled some of the industry’s most important questions and exciting foreseeable trends of the future.

-The dating industry might be facing some challenges with retention and engagement, but online dating sites are increasingly more creative in retaining customers and improving their user experience continually.
+The dating industry might face some challenges with retention and engagement, but online dating sites are increasingly more creative in retaining customers and continually improving their user experience.

 Here is our recap of the GDI Conference in London 2019, and the trends emerging in the near future.

 Bringing the online dating world into the real one

 Bringing online and offline with real-life experiences such as members’ events and marketing campaigns has become an important strategy for many dating sites.